Vala-kh/Spotpy_MONICA_Optimisation/README.md

 	2.1. observation.csv: contain the measured values organised based on the key indicator, which for this example is DOY (Days Of Year).

-   	2.2. calibratethese.csv: contains parameter names and their range, as well as the optimal value for the crop condition.
+   	2.2. calibratethese.csv: contains parameters that we want to optimise and their range, as well as the optimal value for the crop condition.

-   	2.3.crop_sim_site_MAP.csv: Covers the exact namings of MONICA set up (step 1), and the name of the species and cultivar parameter, along with the crop ID
+   	2.3.crop_sim_site_MAP.csv: Covers the exact namings of MONICA setup (step 1), and the name of the species and cultivar parameter, along with the crop ID

 3. Prepare the required files for SPOTPY

-   	3.1.
-MONICA_adapter.py: making env for parameters, MONICA set-up, defining output events
+	3.1. sampler_MONICA.py: (The main routine, control the whole process) read observation for parameter likelihood space calculation, number of reputation, applying the sceua algorithm for sampling, results and figure creation

-   	3.2. sampler_MONICA.py: read observation for parameter likelihood space calculation, number of reputation, applying the sceua algorithm for sampling, results and figure creation
+  	3.2.
+MONICA_adapter.py: (Include functions that are called by the sampler) making env for parameters, MONICA set-up, defining output events

    	3.3. spotpy_setup_MONICA.py: This section essentially provides an interface between spotpy and a MONICA model, allowing for calibration and optimization of the model parameters using spotpy's algorithms.

-monica-zmq-server -bi -i tcp://*:6666 -bo -o tcp://*:7777
+We need to start MONICA in PowerShell in the background to reproduce the result using the port to which the producer and the consumer will respond : monica-zmq-server -bi -i tcp://*:6666 -bo -o tcp://*:7777